JohnnysGithubAccount/Data-Analytics-Agent/README.md

 ### 📝 Overview
 This project implements an **autonomous data analytics platform** powered by a **multi-agent system**.
 Each agent specializes in tasks such as **data preprocessing, querying, visualization, and interpretation**, and they collaborate to deliver end-to-end insights with minimal human intervention.

+### Backend deployment
+Only the frontend is deployed already, the backend will be online soon.

 ### ✨ Key Features
 - 🤝 **Multi-Agent Collaboration**: Agents coordinate using **LangChain** and **LangGraph** to manage workflows.
 - 💬 **Natural Language Interface**: Users can interact with the system conversationally, delegating analytics tasks to agents.